Tyler Oliveira: 2018–2023: Early career and challenge videos

-Journalism
+2023–present: Interview and investigative videos

 In November 2023, Oliveira released a video covering drug decriminalization in Vancouver, Canada.
-A British Columbia representative, Elenore Sturko, appeared near the end of the video, where she criticized the lack of involuntary care in British Columbia.
-After the publication of the video, she labeled the entire video "inaccurate and exploitative".
-She stated that she was filmed without her consent, although an advocate from the Overdose Prevention Society questioned this.
-A man was filmed while suffering from a drug overdose without his consent, which a harm reduction and recovery expert called "disgusting".
-Several harm reduction advocates criticized a different portion of the video filmed by YouTuber and homeless service provider Kevin Dahlgren, purportedly in an overdose prevention site, which they said was actually a homeless shelter.
-In a National Post op-ed, Colby Cosh defended Oliveira's video as both legal and ethical and criticized CTV News (which published several criticisms of Oliveira) for "discouraging competitors" in journalism.
-Oliveira said in response to criticism "If our documentary prevented a single child from going down this same life path, then I have succeeded."
+British Columbia legislative representative Elenore Sturko appeared near the end of the video and subsequently labelled the entire video "inaccurate and exploitative," stating she had been filmed without consent—a claim disputed by an advocate from the Overdose Prevention Society.
+A man was filmed while suffering from a drug overdose without his consent, which a harm reduction and recovery expert described as "disgusting."
+Harm reduction advocates also alleged that footage filmed by co-creator Kevin Dahlgren, presented as being recorded inside an overdose prevention site, was actually filmed inside a homeless shelter.
+In a National Post opinion piece, Colby Cosh defended the video as both legal and ethical and criticised CTV News for "discouraging competitors" in journalism.
+Oliveira stated in response to criticism, "If our documentary prevented a single child from going down this same life path, then I have succeeded."

-In March 2024, Oliveira interviewed the Whittakers, a family described as "America's most inbred".
-YouTuber Mark Laita had previously interviewed the Whittakers and created a GoFundMe account purportedly to help the family buy a house.
-Oliveira questioned whether the money raised was actually given to the Whittakers.
-Laita responded with a video showcasing several bank transactions between him and the Whittakers and argued that their lives were significantly better after the fundraiser.
-Laita ended the fundraiser and said that he would be stepping back from filming the family.
-A.W.
-Ohlheiser, writing for Vox, labeled the genre of both YouTubers "poverty porn" and argued that such content left viewers entertained rather than encouraging them to attack structures that lead to poverty.
+In March 2024, Oliveira interviewed the Whittakers, a family described in prior media coverage and tabloids as "America's most inbred family".
+YouTuber Mark Laita, creator of Soft White Underbelly, had previously interviewed the family and established a GoFundMe account purportedly to assist them in purchasing a home.
+Oliveira publicly questioned whether the money raised had been delivered to the family.
+Laita responded with a video presenting several bank transaction records and stated that the family's conditions had improved as a result of the fundraiser; he subsequently ended the fundraiser and announced he would stop filming the family.
+Writing for Vox, A.W.
+Ohlheiser described the genre of both creators as "poverty porn," arguing that such content left viewers entertained rather than motivated to address structural causes of poverty.